Digital transformation is breaking the news.

 The main challenge is a costly game with fierce competitors like Netflix, HBO, and Amazon Prime.
 Like Last Week Tonight with John Oliver, some news shows can survive as a streaming format, but these are likely to be few and far apart.

 Read also: House of Cards is Changing the Streaming Game

 Tomorrow’s news must evolve into formats compliant with digital-first media logic regardless of the chosen route.

-If compliance means that most news organisations must break, then they will be wise to break on their own terms.
+If compliance means that most news organisations must break, they will be wise to break on their terms.

 Read also: How I Want My Online News

 Please support my blog by sharing it with other PR- and communication professionals.
 For questions or PR support, contact me via email@example.com.

 PR professionals and journalists share many practical skill sets.
 Still, public relations and journalism are fundamentally different:

 Journalism is the effort to report the news on the public interest’s behalf objectively.